liehaoli/liehaoli/README.md

 ### 👨‍💻 About Me

   - 🎓 I am **liehao**, and my life's belief is "Love, Death & Robots."
+(I bet you watched this before on Netflex hh)
   - 🏫 **Education**:
       - **Beijing University of Posts and Telecommunications (BUPT)**, School of Artificial Intelligence, 2021 \~ 2025 (Bachelor)
       - **Beihang University (BUAA)**, School of Computer Science, PhD Candidate